sreenu51/docker-vault/README.md

 3) Run on Alpine

+### simple instructions

+clone the repo into a directory that you want to work in

+run the following command

+sudo docker build -f /opt/vault/Dockerfile .

 ```
 timkropp@localhost vault]$ sudo docker build -f /opt/vault/Dockerfile .
 Sending build context to Docker daemon 3.584 kB